jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   ![*UNetbootin initial screen*](images/Chapter-03/unetbootin.png "UNetbootin")

   This tools takes away the difficulty out of making install media and with two clicks makes it happen.
-It even includes an option to manually just-in-time download whichever ISO you are looking for and "burn" the it to the media of your choice.
+It even includes an option to manually just-in-time download whichever ISO you are looking for and "burn" it to the media of your choice.
 You may hear the term *"burn"* used in relation to ISOs, all this means is to transfer or write data from one source to its extracted final source.

   While you can burn ISO files to media for installation on a desktop or laptop, ISO files also have utility for installing a Linux distribution into a virtualization Platform.